Marketing

 For further information on this digital marketing case study or to hire Jill B Gilbert for marketing communications advice or to design social media graphics, illustrations and ads for your company, please contact us.

-Posted by Jill B Gilbert in Branding, Consulting, Corporate Identity, Design, Graphics, Illustration, Logo Design, Marketing
+Posted by JBG in Branding, Consulting, Corporate Identity, Design, Graphics, Illustration, Logo Design, Marketing

 New energy drink packaging crushes the competition